lepoetemaudit/alpaca_template/README.md

     $ export ALPACA_ROOT=~/alpaca

-However, Currently this template uses a branch of the rebar3 plugin and you'll have to build Alpaca yourself from master, e.g.
+However, currently this template uses a branch of the rebar3 plugin and you'll have to build Alpaca yourself from master, e.g.

     $ git clone https://github.com/alpaca-lang/alpaca.git &&\
           cd alpaca && rebar3 compile && bash make-release.sh &&\
           cd alpaca-unversioned && export ALPACA_ROOT=$PWD

+Once Alpaca 0.2.8 is released, this will no longer be necessary.
+The rebar plugin will also be available on hex.pm.

 Build
 -----